Cyber risks are an increasingly important consideration for Minnesota cities. LMCIT covers members’ cyber and other computer-related risks, including:

 - Cost to reproduce or restore electronic data that’s been damaged or destroyed by unauthorized intrusive codes or programming, such as a virus, hacker, or similar attack.

-- Cost to repair or replace computer equipment rendered non-functional for its intended purpose due to unauthorized intrusive codes or programming, such as a virus, hacker, or similar attack.
+- Cost to repair or replace computer equipment rendered nonfunctional for its intended purpose due to unauthorized intrusive codes or programming, such as a virus, hacker, or similar attack.

 In addition to the aggregate, there is a shared pool limit threshold for first-party cyber claims.
-Members will share a $10 million limit for common causes, or similar cyber claims stemming from one event, and a $25 million aggregate limit over a 12-month period.
+Members share a $10 million limit for common causes, or similar cyber claims stemming from one event, and a $25 million aggregate limit over a 12-month period.

 Crime coverage (theft by external parties)